AI Governance for EU AI Act Compliance

 Innovation Directors & IT Leaders

 Technical documentation, risk management system, and human oversight framework required by Articles 9–15 — integrated with your existing systems.
-All data hosted within the EU, fully GDPR compliant.
+Designed to host all EU-firm data within the EU and support GDPR compliance.

 Practice Group Heads